 The updated rules give employers flexibility for how they complete this notice, including: listing on their website, including in the job posting(s), or providing candidates notice via U.S. mail or e-mail.

 Employer and vendor responsibilities

-Since the passage of Local Law 144 in December 2021, NYC’s Department of Consumer and Worker Protection (DCWP) has released two proposed updates to the rules, as well as hosted two public hearings to discuss changes.
-While a decision has not been made on these proposed changes yet, CodeSignal’s Assessment Research team has been actively monitoring these proposed changes, attending public hearings, and partnering with legal counsel to ensure compliance with the new law.
+Since the passage of Local Law 144 in December 2021, NYC’s Department of Consumer and Worker Protection (DCWP) released two proposed updates to the rules, as well as hosted two public hearings to discuss changes.
+In April 2023, NYC’s DCWP released a final version of these rules, with an enforcement date of July 5, 2023.
+Throughout these changes, CodeSignal’s Assessment Research team has been actively monitoring the shifts, attending public hearings, and partnering with legal counsel to ensure compliance with the new law.

 While NYC Local Law 144 has some ambiguities, CodeSignal is committed to ensuring clients feel confident about what is required of them.

 |– Provide disclosure of the use of automated employment decision tools|

 – Hire an independent auditor to conduct a bias audit annually*